-A special menu at T’s will be featured May 7th – 11th and featured works will be on display in the OSF Library for the month of May 2018.
-Look out for cultural dinner with Asian Students in America (ASIA) will be having their Asia Night on Saturday, April 7th, 2018 5pm – 8pm in ASC Woulfe Hall.
+A special menu at T’s will be featured February 11-15 and featured works will be on display in the OSF Library for the month of February 2019.

 We continue with our And Still We Rise series in partnership with the Luann Dummer Center for Women (LDCW) and Black Empowerment Student Alliance (BESA).
-This month it is led by Executive Director Claudia Waring, Tuesday, May 1st, at 5:30 pm in the LDCW (OEC 103).
+This month it is led by counselor Shani Tran, Wednesday, February 19th, at 5:30 pm in the LDCW (OEC 103).
 Titled “Owning Your Inner Black Girl Magic”.
 Shani will lead aninteractive discussion on owning one’s own narrative.
 Recently she released her first memoir that confronted her blackness and childhood trauma.

 Culture Stew – Hope in the Hard: A Dialogue on Black Liberation Theology, Black Love, and Hope in the Face of Injustice is on February 20th, 5:30pm in ASC Hearth Rm 340.
 This will be led by Pastor Jess and Pastor Tim Jackson from IMPACT LIVING Christian Center.
 Come join us on this dialogue.

 BESA will doing a workshop called Real Love Panel, on Friday, February 22nd, at 6pm – 8:30pm in ASC Dance.
 This workshop is to speak about what love means and look like with the Black/African American communities.